CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 For more information about CDC's privacy policy, please visit [http://www.cdc.gov/other/privacy.html](https://www.cdc.gov/other/privacy.html).

 ## Contributing Standard Notice
-Please contact SKarki@cdc.gov if you would like to suggest any changes.
+Please contact std_surv_inquiry@cdc.gov if you would like to suggest any changes.

 All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at [http://www.cdc.gov/other/privacy.html](http://www.cdc.gov/other/privacy.html).